Catholicate of the West: Notice from Aphrem I

-The statement alarmed the head of the Ancient British Church, the Patriarch Herbert James Monzani Heard (religious name: Mar Jacobus II).
+The statement alarmed the head of the Ancient British Church, Patriarch Herbert James Monzani Heard (religious name: Mar Jacobus II).

 Council of London

 On 17 October 1943, a council later known as the Council of London took place, as Mar Jacobus II had decided to respond to Aphrem's notice.
 The council was composed of major and minor prelates from the Ancient British Church, the British Orthodox Catholic Church, the Apostolic Episcopal Church, the Old Catholic Orthodox Church, the Order of Holy Wisdom, and the Order of Antioch.
-The council took place at 271 Green Lanes, Palmers Green; part of the building was rented as an office of the Patriarch of the Ancient British Church.
+The council took place at 271 Green Lanes, Palmers Green; part of the building was rented as an office of the patriarch of the Ancient British Church.

 The summary of the decision of this council which was printed on a leaflet stated, among other things, the following: